dkasyan/budgetapp/README.md

-# budgetapp
+# Ferm
-Application for tracking home budget.
+Application for menage plants in home.